compiler-research/CppInterOp/README.md

 ##### Build Clang-REPL
 Clang-REPL is an interpreter that CppInterOp works alongside.
 Build Clang (and Clang-REPL along with it).
-On Linux and MaxOS you do this by executing the following command
+On Linux and MacOS you do this by executing the following command
 ```
 mkdir build